Robust Biomolecular Finite Automata: Introduction

-An NFA is a real-time device that reads its input string {\it sequentially}, left to right, changing states appropriately in response to each symbol prior to reading the next symbol.
-Accordingly, we translate each NFA to a BRN that receives the NFA's input string formatted as a continuous time {\it concentration signal} consisting of concentrations of input species that vary to represent the input string in a natural way.
-Using the inherent parallelism of chemical kinetics, our BRN implements the NFA in {\it real time}, processing each input symbol before the next one arrives, and it does so with a number of molecular species that is {\it linear} in the number of states of the NFA that it implements.
-Specifically, if the NFA has $q$ states, $s$ symbols, and $d$ transitions, then our BRN has $4q+s+2$ species and $5q+d$ reactions.
-The compiler of \cite{jCDSPCS13} would then translate this into a DNA strand displacement network consisting of $28q+4d+2s+6$ single strands of DNA.
-Our translation thus appears to make small NFA implementable in laboratories now and NFAs of modest size implementable in the near future.
+An NFA is a real-time device that reads its input string \emph{sequentially}, left to right, changing states appropriately in response to each symbol prior to reading the next symbol.
+Accordingly, we translate each NFA to an \emph{input/output} \emph{CRN} (\emph{I/O CRN}), which is a CRN that receives the NFA's input string formatted as a continuous time \emph{concentration signal} consisting of concentrations of input species that vary to represent the input string in a natural way.
+(Concentration signals are likely to be useful in other molecular programming contexts, e.g., in modularizing CRN constructions.)
+Using the inherent parallelism of chemical kinetics, our I/O CRN implements the NFA in \emph{real time}, processing each input symbol before the next one arrives, and it does so with a number of molecular species that is \emph{linear} in the size of the NFA that it implements.
+Specifically, if the NFA has \( q \) states, \( s \) symbols, and \( d \) transitions, then our I/O CRN consists of two modular components.
+The first module is a preprocessor that transforms the input concentration signals into approximate square waves and consists of \( (s+2)(n+4) \) species and \( 2(s+2)(n+2) \) reactions, where \( n \) is logarithmic in \( q \).
+The second module, which actually simulates the NFA, has \( 4q+s+2 \) species and \( 5q+d \) reactions.
+The compiler of~\cite{jCDSPCS13} would then translate these modules into DNA gates and strands for a strand displacement network consisting of \( 4(s+2)(n+2) \) gates and \( 7(s+2)(n+1) \) strands for the first module, and \( 10q + 2d \) gates and \( 24q + 5d \) strands for the second module.

-Most importantly, our BRN's correct implementation of the NFA is robust with respect to small perturbations of four things, namely, its input signal, the initial concentrations of its species, its output signal, and the rate constants of its reactions (acceptance or rejection of its input string).
-One key to achieving this robustness is a memory-refresh technique akin to the approximate majority algorithm of \cite{jAAER07,jCarCsi12,jCard14}.
+Our translation thus appears to make small NFAs implementable in laboratories now and NFAs of modest size implementable in the near future.

-The NFA and BRN models and their semantics are reviewed in detail in section 2.
-The robustness properties of our BRNs are explained in section 3.
-Our translation from NFAs to BRNs is specified in section 4, and section 5 gives the proof that our BRNs are robustly correct.
+Most importantly, our I/O CRN's correct implementation of the NFA is robust with respect to small perturbations of four things, namely, its input signal, the initial concentrations of its species, its output signal (acceptance or rejection of its input string), and the rate constants of its reactions.
+One key to achieving this robustness is a signal restoration technique akin to the approximate majority algorithm of~\cite{jAnAsEi08a,jCarCsi12,jCard14}.